 Voicework® is a comprehensive approach to voice

-training that can include, as needed, work on
+training.
+It includes, as needed, work on

-breathing, resonance, speech, dialects,
+breathing and the body, resonance, speech, dialects,

-impromptu speaking, text, singing, and voice
+impromptu and prepared public speaking, text, singing, and voice

-with movement.
+with movement, and presence.
 While the training is specific,

-it is also compatible with other
+it is offerred in such a way that it is compatible with other

 Voicework® is taught at Yale School of Drama,